kalekundert/wellmap/docs/example_layouts/beta_gal_assay.rst

 and should be used for the fit.
 The default is to use the data points between 5–30 min, but it is easy to override this default on a per-well basis as necessary.
-This is an good example of how the fine-grained control provided by :mod:`bio96` can be used to facilitate analysis.
+This is an good example of how the fine-grained control provided by :mod:`wellmap` can be used to facilitate analysis.

 .. example:: beta_gal_assay.toml